Shopify/hydrogen-v1/docs/hooks/framework/userequestcontext.md

 ## Considerations

 - Consider using the `useRequestContext` hook only where appropriate.
 Generally, you should pass props down to the components instead.
-- The `useRequestContext` hook is only available when running on the server (Server Components, or Client Components during SSR), and never shared in the browser.
+- The `useRequestContext` hook is only available when running on the server in server components or client components during server-side rendering (SSR).
+The hook is never shared in the browser.